Bank Account Reconciliation User Guide

 Deposit in transit is a replenishment that has been recorded in the check register but has not been received by the bank.

-Checks that have been written and recorded in the check register but have not cleared the bank account and thus, are not on the bank statement.
+Checks written and recorded in the check register but have not cleared the bank account and thus, are not on the bank statement.

 Stop payment is an order issued to US Bank via SinglePoint to not pay a specific check written on the account.